kylegraycar/graycar-consulting/index.markdown

 I created crowdlending non-profit [Kiva][kiva]{:target="_blank"}'s first product marketing process, bridging the gap between Product and Marketing departments.
 This accelerated the pace of experimentation and learning for both teams and led to more loans getting funded on the platform.

 >
-Kyle was brought on to consult on some Product Marketing work at Kiva.
+"Kyle was brought on to consult on some Product Marketing work at Kiva.
 Even though it was a brand new function, he dove right in, building trust and strong working rapport with his Product and channel marketing counterparts.
 >
 In a relatively short amount of time, he was creating and running iterative tests to help inform our product build.
 Kyle is scrappy, hard-working, and adds valuable input to every discussion he's a part of.
-He's incredibly easy to work with and a joy to have on the team!
+He's incredibly easy to work with and a joy to have on the team!"
 >
 -- Tiffany Fong, Director of Growth Marketing